First post, by The Serpent Rider

 ATI Mach 64 vT2

 For supposedly 64-bit cards, they are extremely underwhelming in performance department, even in Windows (see Forsaken).
 GUI speed is not so bad, but I won't call it good either.
-C&C Tiberian Sun is working fairly smoothly in 800x600 resolution though and actually better than Trident cards or Trio 32.
-VGA speed is limited.
+C&C Tiberian Sun is working fairly smoothly even in 800x600 resolution though.
+VGA speed is limited, which is a common trend for all old ATI cards.

 ATI Rage II +DVD series